Ayooooo! I got my ThredUP Goody box on Friday!

 *Get the right pants size down this time.

-*Take the written description more seriously than just telling them “I’m an Asian girl” (although that did help I think.)
+*Take the written description more seriously than just telling them “I’m an Asian girl” (although telling them my race did help I think.)

 I’m never shopping eBay for clothes anymore.
 This is much more fun!
 I already ordered my second box but this time…GET THIS…